This post was originally published June 2017. It has since been updated with new information and was most recently updated on October 9, 2020.

 If organic traffic (SEO) is your priority, there are better options than Scorpion.

 Scorpion Design is a well established, well respected digital marketing agency.
 Because of their age and size, they have substantial resources.

-Based on my discussions with Scorpion clients and prospective clients over the years, it is clear that they are pushing paid search advertising over organic search (SEO).
+Based on my discussions with Scorpion clients and prospective clients over the years, it is clear that they are pushing paid search advertising over organic search (Attorney SEO).
 I continue to believe that organic search is the best marketing investment small to mid-sized law firms can make, and that it’s a mistake to divert so much money to paid advertising that there is little left for organic SEO.